ativitbenz/how-to-smplify-hyperledger-development-with-oracle-blockchain-app-builder/README.md

 ![](images/uc-egov-1.png)

 Examining the upper diagram, you can notice that the entity "Person" repeats across all three institutions.
 It means that, most probably, all three institutions are owners of the master data.
 The data might be personal information such as first name, last name, address, etc. Do you want to change your data within each institution separately?
 Or would you prefer to follow the only-once principle?
 Naturally, you would like to submit it once to one institution and propagate data atomically in other institutions.
 The later statement follows the EU [Once Only Principle](https://ec.europa.eu/digital-building-blocks/wikis/display/CEFDIGITAL/Once+Only+Principle).

+The upper example is an excellent way of achieving Blockchain Data Synchronization within dispersed networks, making the single source of truth.
+We will demonstrate the power of data synchronization in chapter [Blockchain Data Synchronization (UC1)](#develop-blockchain-data-synchronization-uc1).

 For years, there has been a significant investment in integrating these kinds of systems across different countries.
 You remember the terms of service buses, SOA, BPEL, and others.
 In general, it's a good architectural pattern of integrating distributed systems.
 The right question might be whether it is fast to develop and cost-effective.